nitinkhatri749/MatplotLib/README.md

 autopct is used to format the value of each label.
 Here, we have set it to show the percentage value only upto 1 decimal place.

 # Bar chart-
-Use plt.hist() function to plot a histogram. frequencies are passed as the ages list.
-Range could be set by defining a tuple containing min and max value.
-Next step is to “bin” the range of values—that is, divide the entire range of values into a series of intervals—and then count how many values fall into each interval.
-Here we have defined bins = 10.
-So, there are a total of 100/10 = 10 intervals.
+Use plt.bar() function to plot a bar chart. x-coordinates of left side of bars are passed along with heights of bars. you can also give some name to x-axis coordinates by defining tick_labels

 # Note-
 If jupyter file(data visualization with python (2).ipynb) is not rendered, then visit-